 Android is also a fairly easy to learn operating system, but it’s not as polished as iOS, nor is it quite as easy to use.

-Several companies offer 7-inch Android-based models that are around $200 or less, making them the most affordable tablets on the market.
+Several companies offer 7-inch Android-based models that are around $200 or less, and there are even some super-cheap models that sell for under $100.

 Like the iOS, Android was first created for smartphones.
 This means it is a bit more limited than a desktop operating system, but it is still more flexible than Apple’s offering.

 While there is a huge selection of Android apps, only a small percentage of these have been formatted to run on large, high-resolution screens.
 Still, these smartphone apps look fine on smaller tablets.

-This OS a good choice for someone who is looking for a tablet to access the Web or their email on the road, and the release of Microsoft Office for Android tablets helped make it suitable for light business users, but those needing a powerful mobile computer should look elsewhere.
+This OS a good choice for someone who is looking for a tablet to access the Web or their email on the road, and the release of Microsoft Office for Android tablets helped make it suitable for light business users, but those needing a very powerful mobile computer should look elsewhere.